Internal Rotary Inspection system (IRIS)

-An IRIS probe is inserted into a tube flooded with water.
-The probe is fitted with a transducer that generates an ultrasonic pulse along a path parallel to the axis of the tube.
-A rotating mirror directs the ultrasonic pulse into the tube wall.
-The mirror is driven by a small turbine that is rotated by the pressure of water pumped into the tube.
+An IRIS probe is inserted into a flooded tube, the probe is equipped with a transducer which regenerated an ultrasonic pulse along a path parallel to the axis of the tube.
+A rotating mirror directs the ultrasonic pulse unto the inner tube wall.
+The mirror is driven by a small turbine which rotates due to water pressure generated by a pump.

-The ultrasound pulses are reflected by the inner-diameter (ID) wall and outer-diameter (OD) wall of the tube and the time of flight difference between the two diameters is used to calculate the wall’s thickness.
+The ultrasound pules are reflected by the inner diameter (ID) and outer diameter (OD) tube wall.
+The time of flight difference between the two diameters is used to calculate the tube wall thickness.

-As the IRIS probe is pulled, the spinning motion of the mirror results in a helical scan path ensuring full coverage of the tube.
+As the iris probe is pulled, the spinning motion of the mirror results in a helical scan path ensuring the full coverage of the tube.

 Benefits of using IRIS:

-- Detection of corrosion, pitting and wall loss
+- Detection of corrosion, pitting and wall thickness reduction

 - Accurate wall thickness measurements

-- Sensitivity to both internal and external defects
+- Sensitive to both internal and external defects

-- Defect position can be located in relation to tube length
+- Defect position can be located in relation to the tube length

 JSC Inspections – we offer Non-Destructive Testing and Inspection Services for clients in the oil-, gas- and petrochemical industries, the chemical industry, the energy sector and the construction of pipelines and structures industry.